Can training be a catalyst for driving inclusion and diversity in our organisations?

 Chief Executive of Women in Transport

-Youth Worker, Campaigner and Founder of Exist Loudly.
+Founder and CEO of Exist Loudly.

 CEO of Caerus Executive, City & Guilds Trustee, People Management D&I Power List 2020